-First question would be how much actual time do you have?
-If you have couple of weeks or 10 days, you won’t be able to do all the Camino as even for the toughest hikers it takes at least 15-20 days to make it 🙂
+The first question would be how much actual time do you have?
+If you have a couple of weeks or 10 days, you won’t be able to do all the Camino as even for the toughest hikers it takes at least 15-20 days to make it.

 I did my first Camino in 29 days, second in 23 days.
-I did second Camino much faster because I cam in prepared and I avoided many painful experiences.
-I almost had no pain in feet, back or shoulders during my 2nd Camino, but it was very different my first time as my back, feet and shoulders were killing me almost every day 🙂
+I did the second Camino much faster because I came in prepared and I avoided many painful experiences.
+I almost had no pain in my feet, back, or shoulders during my 2nd Camino, but it was very different my first time as my back, feet, and shoulders were killing me almost every day.

 BUT if you are strong enough to walk 30-40km each day, it’s a different story for you.

-When we did our second Camino de Santiago and after a few days we felt that walking 35+ kilometres a day is quite comfortable and we decided to do so every day.
-The biggest reason for us to do so that when you come in too early to albergue, you do not have much to do there.
+When we did our second Camino de Santiago and after a few days we felt that walking 35+ kilometers a day is quite comfortable and we decided to do so every day.
+The biggest reason for us to do so that when you come in too early to Albergue, you do not have much to do there.

-Let’s say if you start at 8am and walk for 5 hours (which is quite plenty of time to do 20km), you come to albergue at 1.00 pm.
+Let’s say if you start at 8 am and walk for 5 hours (which is quite a plenty of time to do 20km), you come to Albergue at 1.00 pm.
 Ok, what to do?

 So this is how our day goes:

-we make at least 6km which is about one hour and stop for a coffee and eat few croissants in a bar which takes half an hour;
+- we make at least 6km which is about one hour, and stop for a coffee and eat a few croissants in a bar which takes half an hour;

-after lunch time we walk 15 kilometres more and come to albergue at around 17-18.00 which is very good time to make dinner 🙂
+- after lunchtime, we walk 15 kilometers more and come to Albergue at around 17-18.00 which is a very good time to make dinner.

-After dinner it’s around 20.00 and it’s perfect time to go to your bed, read a book, watch a movie, read news and go to sleep 😉
+- After dinner, it’s around 20.00 and it’s the perfect time to go to your bed, read a book, watch a movie, read the news and go to sleep.

-I must inform you that such schedule wouldn’t work if you decide to do Camino de Santiago on summer time.
-That is simply because of the weather in Spain on summer.
-It is so hot during the day, it goes up to +40 degrees by Celsius, so majority of pilgrims avoid to walk in the sun after 11.00 or 12.00.
+I must inform you that such a schedule wouldn’t work if you decide to do Camino de Santiago in the summertime.
+That is simply because of the weather in Spain in the summer.
+It is so hot during the day, it goes up to +40 degrees Celsius, so the majority of pilgrims avoid walking in the sun after 11.00 or 12.00.

-Most of people get up as early as 5am, start walking at 6am and finish their day at 12.00 (they can easily walk 25km in 6 hours).
+Most people get up as early as 5 am, start walking at 6 am, and finish their day at 12.00 (they can easily walk 25km in 6 hours).

 So how much time do I need?

-But if you can walk 40km or so each day, you will make the whole route in 20-21 days 🙂 And you are still going to have very good time 🙂
+But if you can walk 40km or so each day, you will make the whole route in 20-21 days.
+And you are still going to have a very good time.

-If you do not feel like walking 25-40km a day, take your time, take it easy and enjoy Camino, do not rush, do not overdo as too many kilometres can stop you for good.
+If you do not feel like walking 25-40km a day, take your time, take it easy and enjoy Camino, do not rush, do not overdo it as too many kilometers can stop you for good.

 It’s definitely not a competition.
 There is no first or second place.
-Most important thing is to reach the final destination in no matter how many days.
+Most important thing is to reach the final destination no matter how many days.
 It’s better to make it slow than not to make it at all.
-Walking 830 km sounds pretty cool no matter what 🙂
+Walking 830 km sounds pretty cool no matter what.